Skip to content

 How it works

-Each web performance metric (e.g. how fast content appears, how stable the layout is) is scored individually on a 0–100 scale using a log-normal scoring curve.
+Each web performance metric is scored individually on a 0–100 scale using a log-normal scoring curve.
 The individual scores are then combined into a single weighted average — the Web QoE Score.

 The scoring curve is an S-shaped function that maps raw metric values (like "1.2 seconds for first paint") to a quality score.
 Fast values score close to 100, slow values score close to 0, and the transition between good and bad is smooth rather than abrupt.
 Two parameters define each curve: